 With an already strained budget, it can be overwhelming for many to pay for doctors’ appointments, prescriptions, emergencies, and hospital stays.
 Medicare is an excellent source of health insurance for senior citizens in the United States and is one of the oldest federal programs.

 Medicare helps cover bills that result from hospitalizations (Medicare Part A), doctor visits (Part B), and prescription costs (Part D).
 Although Medicare can help seniors save lots of money, it’s not entirely free.

 Medicare covers 80% of your medical expenses, and you’ll be responsible for the remaining 20%, deductibles, and copays.

 Should you find yourself needing extra assistance with the cost of your prescriptions, know that there are prescription drug savings cards that can ultimately help discount your out-of-pocket drug costs.

 In addition to Medicare, seniors may look into several other programs that can be of assistance.

 Medicaid is available for those who meet the qualifications based on income.
 Medicaid services can cover both outpatient and inpatient services and can help cover Medicare deductibles and premium costs.

-The SHIP (Senior Health Insurance Assistance Program) program helps seniors with medical bills and insurance coverage benefits and will even provide vouchers for prescription medications.
+The SHIP (Senior Health Insurance Assistance Program) program helps with medical bills and insurance coverage benefits.
+It will even provide seniors with financial assistance through vouchers for prescription medications.
 The group of volunteers at SHIP will even help Medicare beneficiaries with insurance appeals and denials.